-For the rationale, the CONTRACTOR must demonstrate to the satisfaction of the STATE that the performance of work outside the United States would further the purposes of the FOA that the Contract was selected under and is in the economic interests of the United States.
-The STATE may require additional information before considering such request.
+For the rationale, the CONTRACTOR must demonstrate to the satisfaction of the STATE hat the performance of work outside the United States would further the purposes of the work under this Contract and is in the economic interests of the United States.
+The STATE may require additional information before considering such a request.